 The victims of bicycle accidents need a personal injury attorney that understands the issues that differentiate this type of accident case from the typical vehicle accident on the road and will fight for the compensation that bicycle victims are owed for their injuries.

 At VanDerGinst Law, our skilled attorneys have years of combined experience helping the victims of bicycle accidents hold drivers accountable for their negligence.

 We zealously advocate for the compensation our clients deserve for their injuries.

 Car and truck drivers often claim that the errant riding of a cyclist is the main cause of an accident when a bicycle is involved, but often the driver’s negligence and failure to check for a smaller vehicle like a bicycle contribute or outright cause the accident on the road.

-Other contributing causes to bicycle accidents in Illinois include speeding, inclement weather, and failure to adhere to traffic laws.
+Other contributing causes to bicycle accidents include speeding, inclement weather, and failure to adhere to traffic laws.

 The most common types of bicycle accidents our firm has handled include the following scenarios: